Slugging for Rosacea: Is Vaseline or Aquaphor Safe to Use?

 That depends on your personal needs, you are the best judge of this.
 It's important to listen to your skin and watch how it reacts.

-Once or twice a week is the norm.
+Most people start with once or twice a week is the norm.
 More might be needed during cold, dry weather.

 What type of rosacea should NOT do slugging?